blainehansen/ts-std/src/monads/lib/result.md

 Returns the err value if it is `Err`, else `def_err`.

-`def_err` can be a function that returns a value, for lazy execution.
+`default_err` can be a function that returns a value, for lazy execution.

 ```ts
 Ok(1).default_err("Uh oh") === "Uh oh"